 Quadcopters have soared in popularity in recent years and are now just as well-loved as toys as they are as professional tools.

 If you're a consumer in the market for a quadcopter, where do you start?
 From basic models kids can pick up with their allowance to professional models that would set you back thousands of dollars, you'll find a huge range of quadcopters to choose from.
-It can be tough to decide which one is right for you, especially if you're new to the quadcopter scene.

 Let's start with the basics.
 What is a quadcopter?